 - Alabama, 2015: Talia Gates, an OB-GYN, and her husband, Josh, received the prenatal diagnosis of Thanatophoric Dysplasia, a rare skeletal disorder, at the 20-week ultrasound of their daughter.
 Their doctor advised them to carry her to term, as she was “happy as a lark in there.”
 They did, and Talia gave birth to baby Aubrey at 36 weeks.
 As Aubrey would not survive long outside of the womb, the family chose “comfort care” and were able to hold their baby for nearly an hour.
 They heard her voice and gazed back into her eyes as she looked at her parents and big brother.
 Talia remembered, “at that moment, all I felt was peace… It was the most beautiful 49 minutes of my life.”

 - Rhode Island, 2014: Sonia and Rony Morales were given a prenatal diagnosis that their daughter had anencephaly and was missing parts of her brain and skull.
 Doctors said baby Angela was “incompatible with life” and suggested abortion.
-The Morales’ refused, and Angela underwent a successful brain surgery in May of 2014.
-In 2016 she turned two years old.
+The Morales refused, and Angela underwent a successful brain surgery in May of 2014.
+She defied expectations, bringing joy to her family for more than two-and-a-half years.

 - Pennsylvania, 2000: Retired Philadelphia Eagles player Vaughn Hebron and wife Kim were given a prenatal diagnosis at five months of twin-twin transfusion, a life-threatening condition.
 They decided to continue with the pregnancy, though doctors said there was a 70% chance one or both twins would die.
 Son Savaughn received intensive care, and now he and his brother are healthy teenagers.